 The number one skill requested of employers is effective communication skills!
 Communication Studies is considered one of the Top 5 Majors at four year universities so consider the Associate in Arts in Communication Studies for Transfer degree (See p.
-63).
+68).
 If you are transferring to a CSU, your Critical Thinking Requirement (Area A3) can be met by COM-2 or COM-3.

-COM-1 - Public Speaking UC, CSU (C-ID COMM 110)
+COM-1 - Public Speaking 3 units (C-ID COMM 110) UC, CSU